petervaro/prelude/README.md

 `char` buffer.
 It will write as many bytes as it can before it hits the bound of the passed buffer or reaches the end of the representation.
-If `buffer` is not `NULL` and `length` is not `0` it is guaranteed that the string in the buffer will be a NULL-terminated C string.
+If `buffer` is not `NULL` and `length` is not `0` it is guaranteed that the string in the buffer will be a null terminated C string.

 ```C